 What You can Do to Stay Healthy

 Everyone can take steps to stop the spread of disease.
 Click on the button below for ways to protect yourself and loved ones as recommended by the State of Utah's COVID-19 Response.

 Healthcare Access & Testing

 If you believe you have been exposed or have symptoms associated with COVID-19, please see testing resources below and limit your physical contact with others.

-Please use certified telemedicine services such as, the official COVID-19 hotline at 1-800-456-7707, Connect Care or call Health Answers at 844-501-6600 if you have any questions, so as to not overload hospitals at this time.
+Please use certified telemedicine services such as, the official COVID-19 hotline at 1-800-456-7707 if you have any questions, so as to not overload hospitals at this time.

 The situation is always changing.
 The following are news resources to help you stay informed.